sgottsch/Wikipedia-Tables-to-RDF-with-LLMs/README.md

 ## Project structure

 This repository is structured as follows:
-- `data`: Folder containing a list of tables for experiments and the results of experiments.
+- [`data`](data): Folder containing a list of tables for experiments and the results of experiments.
-   - `data/evaluation`: Results of experiments, grouped by the number of examples in the prompt and the two types of experiments.
+   - [`data/evaluation`](data/evaluation): Results of experiments, grouped by the number of examples in the prompt and the two types of experiments.
 Thisa repository already contains results of two experiments:
        - Evaluation on known target triples for 1-8 examples
        - Generation of triples for unlinked entities for 5 examples
-- `examples`: Folder with some examples and more descriptions of this repository.
+- [`examples`](examples): Folder with some example resuts and more descriptions of this repository.
 - Python scripts to run experiments

-## Example
+## Run an Example

 Run `example.py` to extract Wikidata triples from an example Wikipedia table and explore the created knowledge graph.